 \textbf{Outline.} Section~\ref{sec-prelim} gives preliminary background on LQG, Liouville conformal field theory, SLE, and mating-of-trees.
 In Section~\ref{sec-radial} we prove a radial mating-of-trees result (Theorem~\ref{thm-mot-disk-finite}).
 In Section~\ref{sec-main-proof} we take a limit to obtain a whole-plane mating-of-trees (Theorem~\ref{thm-sphere-mot}), then use it to prove Theorem~\ref{thm-main}.
 We {mention related results in the literature and} list some open questions in Section~\ref{sec-open}.

-\textbf{Acknowledgements.} We thank Greg Lawler, Scott Sheffield, Xin Sun, Yilin Wang and Dapeng Zhan for helpful discussions.
-M.A.\ was supported by the Simons Foundation as a Junior Fellow at the Simons Society of Fellows.
-P.Y. was partially supported by NSF grant DMS-1712862.
+\textbf{Acknowledgements.} We thank Greg Lawler, Scott Sheffield, Xin Sun, Yilin Wang and Dapeng Zhan for helpful discussions, and thank two anonymous referees for their valuable feedback.
+M.A.\ was partially supported by the Simons Foundation as a Junior Fellow at the Simons Society of Fellows, and a start-up grant from the University of California San Diego.
+P.Y.\ was partially supported by NSF grant DMS-1712862.
 P.Y. thanks IAS for hosting his visit during Fall 2022.